 We account for income taxes using the asset and liability method.
 Deferred tax assets and liabilities are recognized for the estimated future tax consequences attributable to the differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred tax assets and liabilities are measured using enacted tax rates in effect for the year in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities from a change in tax rates is recognized in earnings during the period in which the new rate is enacted.
 However, deferred tax assets are recognized only to the extent that it is more likely than not that they will be realized based on consideration of all available evidence, including the future reversals of existing taxable temporary differences, future projected taxable income and tax planning strategies.
 Valuation allowances are provided if, based upon the weight of the available evidence, it is more likely than not that some or all of the deferred tax assets will not be realized.
-As of June 30, 2021 and December 31, 2020, we had a valuation allowance of \$13.5 million and \$25.6 million, respectively, on our deferred tax assets.
-The decrease in the valuation allowance is due to the sale of Frenchman's Reef.
+As of September 30, 2021 and December 31, 2020, we had a valuation allowance of \$13.5 million and \$25.6 million, respectively, on our deferred tax assets.
+The decrease in the valuation allowance is is primarily due to the sale of Frenchman's Reef, along with a commensurate decrease in the associated deferred tax assets.